AdobeDocs/workfront.en/help/classic/manage-work/issues/convert-issues/manually-tie-resolution-of-issue-to-ptis.md

   </tr>
   <tr>
    <td role="rowheader">Object permissions</td>
-   <td> <p>Manage permissions to the issue you link to another issue, task, or project</p> <p>View or higher permissions to the issue, task, or project you add to the existing issue</p> <p>For information on requesting additional access, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects in Adobe Workfront</a>.</p> </td>
+   <td> <p>Manage permissions to the issue you link to another issue, task, or project</p> <p>View or higher permissions to the issue, task, or project you add to the existing issue</p> <p>For information on requesting additional access, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects </a>.</p> </td>
   </tr>
  </tbody>
 </table>